About The Lower Merion Historical Society

 Our Mission

-The Lower Merion Historical Society is an organization dedicated to “Preserving Our Past For The Future.”
-This is accomplished by stewardship of local history, education of the community, preservation of historic resources and outreach to promote awareness of the cultural heritage of the Township of Lower Merion and the Borough of Narberth.
+The Lower Merion Historical Society is an organization dedicated to “Preserving Our Past for the Future.”
+This is accomplished by stewardship of local history, education of the community, preservation of historic resources, and outreach to promote awareness of the cultural heritage of the Township of Lower Merion and the Borough of Narberth.

 Our Standards and Ethics Statement